deeraocisco/xe-sip-api-code/README.md

    After you have collected the RUM reports, manually upload the RUM reports to the corresponding Smart Account and Virtual Account in CSSM and then download the ACK.

 3. "  (3) Offline CSSM: Apply RUM ACK using IOS-XE API (One device at a time)": This option sends a RUM ACK file to all the product instances listed in the config.yaml file.
 The script performs this action, one product instance at a time.
-4. "  (4) Offline CSSM: Apply custom-policy to all devices": This options sends the custom policy file to all product instance listed  in the config.yaml file
+4. "  (4) Offline CSSM: Apply custom-policy to all devices": This options sends the custom policy file to all product instance listed  in the config.yaml file.